kipply/blog/blog/content/endorsed/no-not-good-enough.md

 path = "no-not-good-enough"
 +++

+> Some important context to this is that there is in fact one narrative that I started working as a programmer in high school, and it was clear to  me at the time of college applications that education was not *vital*.
+At the time, I still believed it to be beneficial and applied.
+I was accepted only to a small school in Ottawa.
+The narrative I live is that I wasn't good enough to go to school.
+Different strokes for different folks applies strongly here.

 This is a pro-not-going-to-college post in the context of people around the tech industry.
 It is mostly for people who are entertaining no-college as something that might be good for them.
 It is not about why or if dropping out is a good idea, and more to air out the idea that not going to school requires some level of skill -- a notion probably brought forth by prolific dropouts.

 Most messaging with not going to school along the lines of "there are more important things to work on", "you can learn faster outside of school", "why wait for a degree when you can start working now", or "you could be running a kickass startup instead".
 All of these are great reasons to not go to school, but they have an implication that you have to be skilled to a certain degree (haha, "degree").
 Good enough to have the opportunities to work on more important things.
 Good enough that school isn't already challenging your learning.
 Good enough to get a job.
 Good enough to run a startup.